 Death.
 What is it?

 Death is cold.
-Death is harsh.
+It’s harsh.
 Death makes you question your life.
-Death makes you wonder if you really have a purpose.
+It makes you wonder if you really have a purpose.
 It makes you wonder when it will claim you.
 How much time do you have left?
 What would you do if you knew you were going to die tonight?
 Why is it so mysterious for the human race?
 Why is it so depressing?

 Death has really only affected my life a few times.
 The first time it really hit me was when I was 11 years old.
 My grandfather died.
 I remember the day well.
 Almost too well.
-I remember waking up around 6:30 in the morning like I did every day.
-I sat on the brown couch in our living room and was reading my bible.
+I remember waking up around 6:30 in the morning like I did every day, sitting on the brown couch in our living room and reading my bible.
 My mom came into the room and said, “Dad emailed, Nana said, Grandpa passed away early this morning.”
 I just remember the shock.
 It wasn’t too much shock.
 We knew it was coming.
 He was 86 years old.
-He had a couple of heart attacks and ended up getting the circulation cut off in one of his legs. the doctors had to amputate it 10 days before his death.
+He had a couple of heart attacks and ended up getting the circulation cut off in one of his legs.
+The doctors had to amputate it 10 days before his death.

 Ironically, my grandpa and Nana’s lucky number was 13.
 Most people are superstitious about 13.
 For them it was lucky.
 Fun fact, my grandparents have 13 grandchildren.
 Interestingly, my siblings and I make up more than half of them.